 I proposed two solutions for installing the beam in the floor space and hanging the joists off a nailer.
 One option allowed the steel beam to extend below the floor joists, while the other used a heavier, shallower beam to fit within the space.
 The owner wanted a flat ceiling and did not mind the added cost for the beam, which weighed about 60% more than the optimum beam size.

 Installers may also wish to connect the hangers using powder-actuated fasteners in lieu of welding.
-Allowable loads for several of our top flange hangers are addressed in an engineering letter, ITS, MIT, LBV, and BA Hangers Installed on a Steel Header with Powder-Actuated Fasteners.
+Allowable loads for several of our top flange hangers are addressed in current catalog.

 Of course, as with all of our hanger loads, we created those loads by running a lot of tests.